 The research area of data assimilation provides excellent research and career opportunities for young researchers.
 The CRC supports young researchers in their academic career at all stages beginning at the level of Master and PhD studies, continuing with postdoctoral research and leading into an early research career at university level.

-The Integrated Research Training Group will provide in particular a structured training and career support program, which will allow PhD students to fully utilize the potential of the CRC for early career development.
+The Integrated Research Training Group provides in particular a structured training and career support program, which allows doctoral researchers to fully utilize the potential of the CRC for early career development.

-The training program of the RTG comprises the following key elements:
+The training program of the IRTG comprises the following key elements:

 - kick-of camp at the start of the CRC

 - first year courses

 - annual IRTG Jamboree